cdgriffith/puremagic/README.md

 Freedesktop.org

-    For use of their shared-mime-info file, available at: https://cgit.freedesktop.org/xdg/shared-mime-info/
+    For use of their shared-mime-info file (even if they do use XML, blea), available at: https://cgit.freedesktop.org/xdg/shared-mime-info/

 ## License